Darsstar/keyring-subprocess/README.md

 # keyring-subprocess
-A dependency keyring backend that queries an executable `keyring` which can be found on PATH.
+A zero dependency keyring backend that queries an executable `keyring` which can be found on PATH.

 ## Pros
-- Zero dependencies for a clean `pip list` command and should always be compatible with the rest of your dependencies.
+- Zero dependencies for a clean `pip list` command and to always be compatible with the rest of your dependencies.
 Which makes it more suitable to be added to `PYTHONPATH` after installing with Pip's `--target` flag.